City Guides, Japan, Kyoto

 If you continue to walk to the east side, you’ll eventually come across Yasaka Shrine, famous for Gion Matsuri (Gion Festival) in the entire month of July.
 If you happen to be there on 17th or 24th of July, you’re in for a treat – this is the day when they will do float processions called Yamaboko Junko, where you can see a parade of highly decorated floats.

 Yasaka Shrine is also one of the few temples that are always open 24/7.
-It is lit up at night, so you can visit at any time if you couldn’t make it during the day.
+It is lit up at night, so you can visit at any time if you can’t make it during the day.

 6. Take a walk down the philosopher’s path